Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Experiment and Analysis

+The landscape paintings generated by the proposed method were quantitatively compared with those generated by Reference Only, Double ControlNet, and Lora.
+Each model generated 15 images for each pair of style and structure, resulting in a total of 60 landscape painting images.
+For each model, the highest values for six metrics of the generated images were recorded: gram matrix similarity, histogram similarity, LPIPS, chamfer match score, hausdorff distance, and contour match score.
+The scores of the different diffusion models are shown in Table~\ref{tab:tab1}.

-The first three metrics, LPIPS, the gram matrix, and histogram similarity, are utilized to analyze the structural similarity between the model outputs and the reference images.
-LPIPS (Learned Perceptual Image Patch Similarity) measures perceptual similarity between images, where lower LPIPS values indicate higher similarity in terms of human visual perception.
-According to the table, Lora (0.52) performs best in terms of LPIPS, indicating that Lora's generated images are most perceptually similar to the reference image.
-The gram matrix metric measures style similarity, particularly in texture, with lower values indicating higher style similarity.
-The table shows that LPGen (3.40e-06) performs best regarding the gram matrix, suggesting that LPGen's generated images have the most similar texture style to the reference image.
-Histogram similarity, measured using the bhattacharyya distance, evaluates the similarity of color distributions, with lower values indicating more identical color distributions.
-LPGen (0.72) performs best regarding histogram similarity, suggesting that LPGen-generated images have the most similar color distribution to the reference image.
-For structural similarity, LPGen excels in both texture style (gram matrix) and color distribution (histogram similarity), while Lora performs best in perceptual similarity (LPIPS) due to the structure controller.
-However, Lora requires repetitive fine-tuning and is computationally intensive.
-Taking these factors into account, LPGen is the best model for overall structural similarity.
+In Table~\ref{tab:tab1}, the first three metrics, the gram matrix, histogram similarity, and LPIPS, are used to analyze the structural similarity between model outputs and reference images.
+The table shows that LPGen performs best with respect to the gram matrix, suggesting that LPGen's generated images have the most similar texture style to the reference image.
+Furthermore, LPGen performs best with respect to histogram similarity, suggesting that LPGen-generated images have the most similar color distribution to the reference image.
+For structural similarity, LPGen excels in both gram matrix and histogram similarity, while Lora performs best in LPIPS due to the structure controller.
+To repetitive fine-tuning, Lora performs best in terms of LPIPS, indicating that Lora's generated images are most perceptually similar to the reference image.
+Taking these factors into account, LPGen is the best model for overall structural Tsimilarity.